Evaluation context

 (no notation) root element, or fx:context if set

-Context selectors are specified as part of the expression path, separated by a forward slash:
+Context selectors are specified as part of the expression path:

-Using fx:Evaluate with self or parent selectors may lead to unexpected results, since the evaluated value may depend on the order of element initialization.
+Using fx:Evaluate with :element or :parent selectors may lead to unexpected results, since the evaluated value may depend on the order of element initialization.

 Consider the following example: